merlos/iso4217-validator/README.md

 converting it in a csv file.
 You can find the instructions within the extractor.rb file.

 ## License

-Copyright (c) 2014 Juan M. Merlos under MIT License
+Copyright (c) 2014 Juan M. Merlos.
+Distributed under MIT License